pamelatech/ACRminprofile/MinACRProfile-0.1.md

  * Authentication Context Declaration References

 ## OpenID Connect Minimum Profile
-Requirements in this section are normative and augment the existing normative text in [OIDC].
+Requirements in this section are normative and augment the existing normative requirements in [OIDC].
+This profile defines five phases where ACR requirements are modified:
-ACR-related functionality falls into five distinct phases.

- 1. __Discovery of ACR Metadata__: A mechanism for automated lookup of standardized configuration properties for a given participant in a federated process.
- 1. __ACR Request__: A set of run-time controls embedded within a given authentication request representing the requirements an RP has for IDP processing of authentication context.
+ 1. __ACR Metadata__: An RP looks up ACR-related properties published by an IDP relating to profile adherence and claim support in advance of or at time of an individual federated interaction.
+ 1. __ACR Request__: An RP generates an authentication request that contains parameters and values specifying one or more authentication contexts as an essential part of federated processing.
- 1. __ACR Evaluation__: The process by which an IDP determines whether an end user meets the criteria outlined in the ACR request and any additional interactions an IDP may initiate to bring an end-user into adherence to a given authentication context.
+ 1. __ACR Evaluation__: An IDP evaluates an ACR request and determines whether an end user meets the criteria specified, performing any necessary interactions needed to bring an end-user into adherence, or determining that adherence is not possible.
- 1. __ACR Return__:
-Data included in the assertion returned to the RP that contains the exact authentication context that the IDP successfully evaluated for the current authentication instant.
-  1. __ACR Validation__:
-The process that an RP goes through to decide whether the IDP has acceptably processed the original ACR request.
+ 1. __ACR Return__: An IDP responds to a given ACR request with either an error message or a valid assertion containing ACR-compliant claims and claim values that matches the results of the ACR Evaluation.
+ 1. __ACR Validation__: An RP validates a received assertion to ensure the IDP has met all of the original requirements of the ACR Request and either allows access or returns an error to the user.

 ### ACR Request
 #### Request Parameters